saurabh-deochake/mywebsite/_pages/exam1.md

 *To be continued further...

-*Note: The questions above are taken from all the study guides that have been posted on Sakai.
+***Note**: The questions above are taken from all the study guides that have been posted on Sakai.
 This is not an exhaustive list by any means.
 I would strongly suggest you to go through all the questions in the study guide for better preparation.